aaronhanks876/Hilliard_smart_lighting/README.md

       - Flash
   - RGB
     - On/off control of RGB boxes
+  - Testing
+    - Has a button to send a test signal to the lights
 - Status
   - A/C Box Status
     - Shows the connection status of all A/C boxes
   - SPEAKER STATUS?
   - RGB Box Status
     - Shows the connection status of all RGB boxes
+  - Number of Boxes Online
+    - A dial that shows the amount of boxes that are online
+  - Testing
+    - Has a button to send a test signal to the lights
+- Advanced Controls
+  - RGB Color Pickers
+    - HSV color pickers for each individual box
+  - RGB Modes
+    - Mode selectors for each individual box
+  - RGB Advanced Controls
+    - Toggles to turn on or off advanced controls for each individual box

 ## RGB Lighting Control Boxes
 The RGB lighting control boxes (RGB boxes) are stored inside waterproof boxes, and comprised of one ESP32 microcontroller to run the code, a 5V power supply to power the ESP32, and an RGB connection cable.